This accident was investigated and this report was compiled by me. As usual, names are omitted.

 For this reason, full manual follow-up is likely to take as

-long (or longer) than it would take to clear the area manually
+long (or longer) than it would take to search and clear the area manually

 in the first place.
 The detonated AT mines have done extensive

 and costly damage to the machine and imply that its design (intended

 to move mines to one side) is flawed.

 threat mines in the area are the TM-57 and TM-62B AT mines and

 the PMD-6 AP mine.
 The ground is not electromagnetic, although